-We were approached to develop a scheme involving the conversion of an existing solicitor’s office into two separate residential dwellings, in the central Belgian town of Sambreville.
+We were approached to develop a scheme, until planning approval, involving the conversion of an existing solicitor’s office into two separate residential dwellings, in the central Belgian town of Sambreville.

 These three volumes, themselves additions to the original building, were grouped together and enclosed under a newly introduced pitched roof, proposed as a means of clearly identifying new from original building elements, whilst helping to rectify structural and visual inconsistencies.

-Together they provided a sequence of spaces that offer differing degrees of enclosure, from a covered workshop space, to an external courtyard and an adjoining bedroom that has access to both.
+Together they provided a sequence of spaces that offer differing forms of enclosure, from a covered workshop space, to an external courtyard and an adjoining bedroom that has access to both.

 Externally, the appearance of the building was maintained, with elements such as the openings of redundant garage doors retained so as not to disturb the pattern of the street.